 10. How much does surrogacy cost?

 Surrogacy costs can be high.
 But how much it will cost for you will vary.
-There are fixed costs, like our agency fees, which we can break down in detail for you, so you know exactly where your money is going.
+Our agency fees are clear and we can break down in detail for you, so you know exactly where your money is going.
 Then there are a number of financial unknowns, like insurance and medical expenses.

 You can review our cost structure here, but you’ll need to contact an American Surrogacy specialist to get a more exact estimate based on the variables involved in your situation.